 1/2 cup water or coconut milk, more if needed

-- 1 cup squash, cooked (ex: butternut squash or kabocha/ or acorn squash ).
+- 1 cup chopped squash, cooked (ex: butternut squash or kabocha/ or acorn squash ).

 If using Instant pot you will need additional coconut oil or ghee and water

-Extra toppings: tart cherries (pitted), blueberries, pomegranate seeds, sesame seed, and/or coconut cream or yogurt to top.
+Extra toppings: berries or cherries, pomegranate seeds, coconut cream or coconut yogurt to top.

 Stove Top Instructions

 - In a small bowl, add the dry mixture with water or coconut milk, stirring to combine.
 Set aside to thicken.
 Feel free to save a little bit of the gel for topping!

 - Add the cooked squash and sunflower seed mixture into a blender, and blend until smooth.

 - Heat the mixture in a saucepan on the stove top over medium heat for 5 minutes or until it starts to bubble.
 Stirring occasionally.